-Despite the similar name, self-erect ing tower cranes are not assembled or operated like a traditional high-rise tower crane.
+Despite the similar name, self erecting tower crane is not assembled or operated as a traditional high-rise tower crane.

 Self-erecting tower cranes are driven to the Jobsite and can be set up in a short amount of time by unfolding in a controlled sequence.
 They provide good reach and lift ing capacity while having a small footprint, making them suited to operating within tight spaces.
 Unlike traditional tower cranes, currently available models of self-erecting tower cranes are limited in height and cannot be jumped to a newer height.